Research and reports

 If you’re thinking about how to become a self-employed joiner, arming yourself with the right tools will be one of your top priorities.
 Joiners typically work with a range of hand tools and power tools.

 The contents of your individual toolbox will largely depend on the type of jobs you do, but there are some basic pieces of equipment you should have to hand.

 To mark out and measure precise lines for cutting into wood, you’ll need awls (marking tools), a tape measure, squares (L-shaped and triangular), a spirit level or laser level, and joiners pencils.
 The power tools you’ll need include a circular saw and a power drill.

 If you’re going self-employed in your career as a joiner, you might set up as a sole trader first.
 In this case you’ll need to register as a sole trader with HMRC.
-You’ll also need to file tax returns and pay your bills according to the UK tax deadlines.
+You’ll also need to file tax returns and pay your bills according to the UK tax year dates.

-It’s a good idea to think about the legal structure of your business carefully, because setting up a limited company is also an option.
-You can read about the differences between the two choices here.
+It's a good idea to think about the legal structure of your business carefully, because setting up a limited company is also an option.
+You can read about the differences between sole trader vs limited company here.